Spongy Moth Aerial Spray

 Aerial Applicator

-Businesses that apply pesticides by aerial application are licensed by the state of Wisconsin.
-The companies that are awarded the spray contracts meet all of the requirements of Wisconsin and the U.S. Environmental Protection Agency.
+Aerial applicators contracted by DATCP and the Slow the Spread program are licensed by the state of Wisconsin and must meet all legal requirements of Wisconsin and the U.S. Environmental Protection Agency.